-BMP ID Name BMP Description on-period Impact Avoidance R BMP Require Adherence to MRCD shall ensure that the projects are implemented according to the design plan CP-1 Design Plans and Construction BMPs and that BMPs are properly installed and maintained during construction activities.
-BMP CP-2 Requirements to Protect Air and Water Quality during Construction, Staging, and Stockpiling of Materials MRCD shall require the following to protect water quality during construction, staging, and stockpiling of materials: 1.
-Ensure that all debris, sediment, rubbish, vegetation, or other construction-related materials shall be placed as shown on the project plans where they cannot enter jurisdictional waters or wetlands.
-No materials, including petroleum products, chemicals, silt, fine soils, or substances to the function of a watercourse and water quality, shall be allowed to pass into, or be placed wher it can pass into, stream channels.
-Upon completion of work, the construction contractor shall be responsible to remove and dispose of all construction- related materials, debris, and sediments in an appropriate landfill or as shown on project plans.2.
+BMP ID Name BMP Description Construction-period Impact Avoidance Requirements ВМР Require Adherence to MRCD shall ensure that the projects are implemented according to the design plans CP-1 Design Plans and and that BMPs are properly installed and maintained during construction activities.
+Construction BMPs ВМР Requirements to Protect MRCD shall require the following to protect water quality during construction, CP-2 Air and Water Quality staging, and stockpiling of materials: during Construction, 1.
+Ensure that all debris, sediment, rubbish, vegetation, or other construction- Staging, and Stockpiling related materials shall be placed as shown on the project plans where they of Materials cannot enter jurisdictional waters or wetlands.
+No materials, including petroleum products, chemicals, silt, fine soils, or substances to the function of a watercourse and water quality, shall be allowed to pass into, or be placed where it can pass into, stream channels.
+Upon completion of work, the construction contractor shall be responsible to remove and dispose of all construction-related materials, debris, and sediments in an appropriate landfill or as shown on project plans.
 Ensure the use or storage of petroleum-powered equipment is accomplished in a manner to prevent the potential release of petroleum materials into sensitive areas.
-The following precautionary measures shall be followed: All vehicles and equipment on the site must not leak any type of hazardou materials such as oil, hydraulic fluid, or fuel.
+The following precautionary measures shall be followed: All vehicles and equipment on the site must not leak any type of hazardous materials such as oil, hydraulic fluid, or fuel.
 Vehicles and equipment must be inspected and approved by the inspector before use.
 Fueling shall take place outside of the riparian corridor.
 If needed, a contained area located at least 50 feet from a watercourse shall be designated for equipment storage, short-term maintenance, and refueling.
 If possible, these activities shall not take place on the project site.
-Vehicles shall be inspected for leaks daily and repaired immediately.
+O Vehicles shall be inspected for leaks daily and repaired immediately.
 Leaks, drips, and other spills shall be cleaned up immediately to avoid soil or groundwater contamination.
 Major vehicle maintenance and washing shall be done off site.
-All spent fluids, including motor oil, radiator coolant, or other fluids, and used vehicle batteries shall be collected, stored, and recycled as hazardou waste off site.
-Dry cleanup methods (i.e., absorbent materials, cat litter, and/or rags) sha be available on site.
+All spent fluids, including motor oil, radiator coolant, or other fluids, and used vehicle batteries shall be collected, stored, and recycled as hazardous waste off site.
+Dry cleanup methods (i.e., absorbent materials, cat litter, and/or rags) shall be available on site.
 Spilled dry materials shall be cleaned up immediately.
+When possible, work shall be performed from the top of bank of a watercourse or pond.
 Use of heavy equipment shall be avoided in a channel bottom with rocky or cobbled substrate.
 If access to the work site requires heavy equipment to travel on a rocky or cobbled substrate, a rubber tire-loader/backhoe is the preferred vehicle; only after this option has been determined infeasible or less environmentally protective shall use of tracked vehicles be considered.
-Heavy equipment shall not be used in a flowing stream, creek, or ponded area, except to cross a stream or pond to access the work site.
-Heavy equipment shall not enter a flowing stream, creek, or ponded area, except to cross a stream or pond to access the work site.
-Heavy equipment shall not enter a flowing stream, or traveling within the creek bed shall be minimized. and in the channel shall not be disturbed, wherever feasible.3.
-Site preparation techniques shall be employed to minimize generation and transport of airborne particulate matter, such as wetting disturbed areas or covering storage piles adequately.
+O Heavy equipment shall not be used in a flowing stream, creek, or ponded area, except to cross a stream or pond to access the work site.
+Heavy equipment shall not enter a flowing stream, creek, or ponded area without authorization from environmental regulators.
+The amount of time heavy equipment is stationed, working, or traveling within the creek bed shall be minimized.
+When heavy equipment is used, woody debris and vegetation on the banks and in the channel shall not be disturbed, wherever feasible.
+Site preparation techniques shall be employed to minimize generation and transport of airborne particulate matter, such as wetting disturbed areas or covering storage piles adequately covering storage piles adequately.